SpinalHDL/SpinalWorkshop/src/main/scala/workshop/simCounter/spec.md

 Tasks :

 1) Fill the SimCounterTestbench
-2) Run it and fix until it is passing
+2) Run it and fix it until it pass.
 3) Run the SimCounterTester (contains in the src/test folder) to check if your testbench catch the injected faults.

 ## DUT specification